James Cameron filmography

 Cameron made his television debut in 1998 playing himself in the sitcom Mad About You.
 Two years later, he executive produced the science fiction television series Dark Angel (2000) starring Jessica Alba.
 In 2005, he appeared in two documentaries about the sinking of the RMS Titanic: Last Mysteries of the Titanic, and Tony Robinson's Titanic Adventure.
 He also made appearances as himself on the comedy-drama television series Entourage that same year.
 Cameron followed this by executive producing two biblical documentaries, The Exodus Decoded (2006) and Lost Tomb of Jesus (2007).
 He executive produced and appeared in a third Titanic related documentary, Titanic: Final Word with James Cameron, in 2012.
 Two years later, Cameron executive produced the climate change documentary television series Years of Living Dangerously (2014) which received the Primetime Emmy Award for Outstanding Documentary or Nonfiction Series.
-In 2025, Cameron began working with Billie Eilish on a "mysterious 3D project".